 North Dakota’s capital city has no shortage of history.
 Start your visit here with a trip to the North Dakota Heritage Center (a free museum!) and wander through the galleries to get a better understanding of the history of North Dakota.

-Right next door, the capitol building stands as the tallest building in North Dakota, they offer tours every hour on the hour (this is suspended in 2020 due to COVID-19).
+Right next door, the capitol building stands as the tallest building in North Dakota, they offer tours Monday-Friday on the hours between 9-11 a.m. & 1-3 p.m.

 Bismarck has much more to offer, check out on their website.

 Lewis and Clark Interpretive Center

 Take a quick (but very historical) trip north on Highway 83 for about 45 minutes to the Lewis and Clark Interpretive Center.
 Here, you can step back in time to learn about Lewis and Clark’s stop in North Dakota.
 These explorers spent the first winter of their expedition in Fort Mandan, here, you can see a full-scale replica of this fort where they met and befriended Sacagewea and continued on their way through America.